NateByers/manipRidem/manipRidem.md

 Reshaping
 ========================================================
 type: section
+id: resh

 Reshaping
 ========================================================
-- Sometimes a data frame is in what is called a "wide" format, but we want it in a long format (or vice versa)
+- Sometimes a data frame is in a "wide" format, but we want it in a "long"" format (or vice versa)
 - The easiest way to do this is to use the `reshape2` package

 Reshaping
 ========================================================
 - Here's a data frame in a wide format
-- We have a few days of monitor values for a few pollutants from one monitor
+- We have a few days of monitor values for sevaral pollutants (and temperature) from one monitor

 ```r
 wide <- read.table(header=T, text='